blionceau/TAQ_226GB_Data-Cleaning-Sampling-CointegrationTest-Python/README.md

 median return (annualized), standard deviation of return (annual- ized), median absolute deviation (annualized), skew, kurtosis, 10 largest returns, 10 smallest returns.

+Part C. Cointegration Test
+The Granger-Engle cointegration test is applied on a matrix of stock returns, and perform efficient computation and updating for pairs trading by implementing a dynamic approach of using data structures in python and algorithms for tracking the condition of cointegration in real time.